GLOBAL MARKETS-Short-term rates pressured, dollar up on Fed minutes

 The Treasury sold $21 billion in 10-year notes on Wednesday, the second sale of $64 billion in new coupon-bearing supply this week.
 It will also sell $13 billion in 30-year bonds on Thursday.

-The nomination of Janet Yellen to head the Federal Reserve lent a modest boost to the dollar.
-The 67-year-old is seen largely sticking to Ben Bernanke's policies aimed at boosting economic activity.
+The 67-year-old Yellen is seen largely sticking to Ben Bernanke's policies aimed at boosting economic activity.

 "The markets are finding consolation in Yellen's expected nomination because that at least puts the monetary policy on a more certain, or at least, a more familiar path," said Anastasia Amoroso, global market strategist at J.P.
 Morgan Funds in New York.

 European shares hit a one-month low.
-The MSCI's world index was down 0.2 percent.
+The MSCI's world index was flat, recovering from a Sept.
+9 low.

 DOLLAR UP, COMMODITIES DOWN

-The dollar rose from an eight-month low against major currencies, riding on the sentiment from Yellen's impending nomination and hopes that U.S. lawmakers will eventually reach an agreement on the budget..F
+The dollar rose from an eight-month low against major currencies, riding on the sentiment from Yellen's impending nomination and hopes that U.S. lawmakers will eventually reach an agreement on the budget.

 Congress must come up with a deal by Oct.
 17, when Treasury Secretary Jack Lew has said the government will run out of money to pay its bills.